Use what seems like poison as medicine.

 “Because of your smile, you make life more beautiful.” – Thich Nhat Hanh

-“When you begin to see that your enemy is suffering, that is the beginning of insight.” – Thich Nhat Hanh
+“When you begin to see that who you think of as your enemy, is actually suffering, that is the beginning of insight.” – Thich Nhat Hanh

 Thich Nhat Hanh’s wisdom on connection: